 Elsewhere in Llandudno is Great Orme Family Golf, a fun and competitive pitch and putt golf course, and Llandudno Ski and Snowboard Centre, where your kids can try their first attempt at skiing and snowboarding or just lay back in an inflatable ring and ride the 750m-long toboggan.

 For an educational and fascinating day out during your stay at Llandudno holiday homes, visit the Home Front Experience.
 This exhibition transports visitors back to life during the Second World War.

 Llandudno Pier is Wales' longest pier at 700m.
-A premier Victorian attraction, visitors enjoy Irish Sea views, quaint seaside shops and food-stalls.
+A premier Victorian attraction, it offers beautiful views of the Irish Sea, quaint seaside shops and food stalls.

 West Shore Beach

-Quieter than the bustling north shore, this pet-friendly beach proposes picnic areas, rock pools and terrific sunset views across the bay.
+Quieter than the bustling north shore, this pet-friendly beach offers picnic areas, rock pools and terrific sunset views across the bay.
 Locals believe that Lewis Carroll once strolled here.